 Below is a list of occupations associated with soil sciences:

 |Agricultural Sciences Professors||7.9%||$84,640|

 Who Is Getting a Master’s Degree in Soil Sciences?

 At the countrywide level, the racial-ethnic distribution of soil sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Black or African American||3|

 |Hispanic or Latino||13|

-Soil Sciences appeals to people across the globe.
+Americans aren’t the only ones with an interest in Soil Sciences.
 About 7.9% of those with this major are international students.
 The most popular countries for students from outside the country are: